WebBreacher/obsidian-osint-templates/START HERE.md

 ## Standard Operating Procedure (SOP) Template
 - Check out the files in the **Standard Operating Procedures** area like the [[Username]] file.
 - That directory path is an example to demonstrate how you can build your SOP (or links to sites you use) into your vault and keep it separate.
-- Using the Graph features, you can then see how certain data could relate to other data.
-	- For example, the [[Username]] data page connects to the [[Username Enumeration]] action note.
-So, if you find a username and do not know what to do, look in the SOP, see that you need to go to a username enumeration site, and continue working your case.

 ## Look At The Examples
 I created several example notes for you to see just some of the capabilities of this tool and these templates.
 I suggest starting with your #primary #poi [[Allister Kemp]].